cloudsecmentor/think-extension-azure-chat/README.md

 This repository presents the **Think Extension**, a service developed to enhance AzureChat by enabling asynchronous processing for complex, long-running AI tasks.
 Instead of modifying AzureChat itself, the Think Extension leverages its function-calling mechanisms to execute tasks asynchronously and return results once complete.

+No time to read?
+This is audio [deep dive](extras/docs/think-estension.mp3)

 ---

 ## 📖 Overview: Extending AzureChat’s Capabilities